yuvrajsinghbhatiya/News-Hub/README.md

 ## Key Features

-- **Responsive Design**: SHOPSEE is designed to provide a consistent and user-friendly experience across various devices and screen sizes.
+- **Responsive Design**: NEWSHUB is designed to provide a consistent and user-friendly experience across various devices and screen sizes.

 - **API Integration**: We have integrated reliable APIs to ensure that product information is always up-to-date, offering users the latest products and prices.